 Although there is no cure for dementia at the moment, an early diagnosis means its progress can be slowed down in some cases, so the person may be able to maintain their mental function for longer.

 A diagnosis helps people with dementia get the right treatment and support.
 It can also help them, and the people close to them, to prepare for the future.

 With treatment and support, many people are able to lead active, fulfilled lives with dementia.

 How common is dementia

-Research shows there are more than 850,000 people in the UK who have dementia.
-One in 14 people over the age of 65 have dementia, and the condition affects 1 in 6 people over 80.
+Research shows there are more than 944,000 people in the UK who have dementia.
+1 in 11 people over the age of 65 have dementia in the UK.

 Sign up for Dementia Information Service emails.